Joel-hou/SmartInspector/02_doctor_configuration/monitor/zabbix/zabbix_configuration_guide.md

 ## Configuring settings for zabbix web interface

 Zabbix web interface needs some initial setup before we can use it, launch your browser and go to the address http://your_zabbix_server_ip/zabbix/.
-Filling the needed information and click Next stop to proceed
+Filling the needed information and click Next stop to proceed.

 ## Adding new host to be monitored to the zabbix server